Chart Color Schemes

 Health performance in Biggera Waters is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Biggera Waters faces significant health challenges, with common health conditions being somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is very high at approximately 57% of the total population (~6,272 people), compared to 53.9% across the Rest of Qld.
+Biggera Waters faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+Approximately 57% (~6,272 people) have private health cover, compared to 53.9% across Rest of Qld.

-The most common medical conditions in the area are arthritis and mental health issues, impacting 9.2 and 8.7% of residents respectively.
-A total of 66.6% of residents declare themselves as completely clear of medical ailments, compared to 64.5% across the Rest of Qld.
-The area has 20.9% of residents aged 65 and over (2,290 people), which is lower than the 25.8% in the Rest of Qld.
+The most common medical conditions are arthritis (9.2%) and mental health issues (8.7%).
+However, 66.6% declare themselves completely clear of medical ailments, compared to 64.5% in Rest of Qld.
+There are 20.9% residents aged 65 and over (2,290 people), lower than the 25.8% in Rest of Qld.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health